BrandonSmith710/Time_Series_Forecasting/README.md

 # Time_Series_Forecasting_TSLA
-A seven-day multivariate stock forecast for TSLA, made with Tensorflow's sequential API, and data from yahoo finance.
+A seven-day univariate stock forecast for TSLA, made with Tensorflow's sequential API, and data from yahoo finance.